 His Holiness 14th Dalai Lama

-The Australian Year of Tibet was celebrated in February 2006 in Wollongong with the staging of the two-week long Tibetfest06.
+The 2006 Australian Year of Tibet was celebrated in Wollongong during February with the staging of the two-week long Tibetfest06.
 It was organised by the Wollongong Dharma Collective and presented a number of events, including the creation of a sand mandala by monks from the Namgyal Monastery, India; an exhibition of artworks by Tibetan-Australian artist Karma Phunstok at Project Contemporary Art Space, Wollongong; the Seven Paths to Tibet photograph exhibition at The Old Courthouse in Belmore Basin; music and dance performance by Tenzin Choegyal and the Namygal Monks; a public teaching by Professor Samdhong Rinpoche; and meditations.

 Tibetfest06 was a great success in raising awareness of political, cultural and spiritual issues concerning Tibet and Tibetan Buddhism.
 The event was recorded on video by Kathy Cox.
 Her work is presented here:

 One of the most positive outcomes of Tibetfest06 was the inspiration and practical assistance it provided Smith's Hill High School, Wollongong, in their staging of the 'Tibet - the Roof of the World' Rock Eisteddfod performance during July-September 2006.
 The 8 minute long music and dance performance, involving more that 100 students, was presented at the Wollongong Entertainment Centre before a crowd of some 5,000 people and also at the Sydney Entertainment Centre before an audience of 9,000+.

 If you are interested in becoming involved in the ongoing campaign to Free Tibet and join the Wollongong Dharma Collective, we are interested in hearing from you.
 For further information please contact Michael Organ email: email@example.com or mobile 0468 548 709.